 Best time of the year to plant strawberries

 The University of California recommends that mid to late August is generally the best time to plant strawberries in all locations.
 Day-neutral cultivars can be planted in the fall, February and March.
 Short day varieties can be planted in November.
-When to Plant Strawberries is a publication from the university that will give you more information about the different cultivars, when to plant, and when to expect them to produce.
+The Monterey Master Gardeners have presentation slides for Growing Strawberries in the Home Garden.
 Varieties that Master Gardeners have found to be good in Santa Clara County are Aptos, Chandler, Fern, Hecker, Pajaro, Quinalt, Seascape, and Sequoia.

 • Related Articles